vgwidt/zabbix-tools/README.md

 Copy the config.json file from /cfg/ into the the folder from which you run the executable.
 Modify with your server connection details.
 API token is not required for testing API.

 For .csv import, copy the hosts.csv template from /cfg/ into your root folder and modify and add hosts as needed.
-The current template must be used as is, adding only rows; adding extra columns will result in an error.
+The current template must be used as is.
+Adding extra columns will result in an error.

+You can post your own JSON request by copying /cfg/request.json to the root directory and entering a valid request.
+Be sure to update the auth key.

 Note:
 Syntax and requirements for Zabbix API seem to change with each version so this may not work for versions other than 6.0  See the Zabbix manual for details: https://www.zabbix.com/documentation/6.0/en/manual/api.